baisy24/CESM2_addheat/README.txt

 2) cam_diagnostics.F90 is used to output the added temperature tendency variable "XXH"

-3) change added heating amount and time in physpkg.F90
+3) change amount and time of added heating in physpkg.F90